abidarwish/IP-Hunter-for-Huawei-Modem/README.md

 Follow these steps:

-1. Download terminal app like Shelly for iOS, Putty SSH for Android or Putty for PC.
+1. Download console app like Shelly for iOS, Putty SSH for Android or Putty for PC.

 2. Open the app and login to root@192.168.8.1 port 22